kenttonino/Meaningless-Stuff/hardware-engineering/course-Linux-Foundation-RISCV-LFD110/Lesson-03-Exploring-RISCV-ISA/02-riscv-specification.md

 `RISC-V ISA`
 #

-> It was defined while avoiding implementation details as much as possibble. <br />
+> - It was defined while avoiding implementation details as much as possibble.
-> It should be read as the software-visible interface to a wide variety of implementation rather than as the design of a particular hardware artifact. <br />
+> - It should be read as the software-visible interface to a wide variety of implementation rather than as the design of a particular hardware artifact.